authelia/authelia/docs/configuration/access-control.md

 considered overly sensitive.

-An additional situation where this may be useful is if there is a specific network you wish to deny access or require a higher level of authentication for (like a public machine network vs a company device network, or a BYOD network).
+An additional situation where this may be useful is if there is a specific network you wish to deny access or require a higher level of authentication for; like a public machine network vs a company device network, or a BYOD network.

 Even if Authelia provides this flexibility, you might prefer a higher level of security and avoid this option entirely.
 You and only you can define your security policy and it's up to you to